smackeem/SkyLoom-Project-3/README.md

 </details>

 ## About The Project
-SkyLoom is a simple and intuitive Flight Price Tracker application that helps users monitor and receive alerts for changes in flight prices.
+SkyLoom is a seamless and intuitive Flight Price Tracker application that helps users monitor and receive alerts for changes in flight prices.
 Whether you're a budget-conscious traveler or planning your dream vacation, FlySaver keeps you informed, saving you time and money.

 ## Screenshots and Wireframe